flyingrhinonz/nccm/README.md

 Same as above but run after the connection exits.
 Useful for stuff like tidyups, etc.

+`nccm_config_prompt_on_unknown_user`
+If there is no user specified for a connection, instead of inferring the user from the currently logged in user, provide a prompt right before connecting to ask for the user name you would like to log in with.
+This can be useful for testing various logins for a connection or if you do not want to provide usernames in the server list.
+By default set to false and takes the username from the currently logged in user.

 `nccm_keybindings`
 nccm is configured for US keyboard mapping as entered into a standard linux xterm.
 If you have something else and